| Bryan Adams Close

 Tuesday

-BA students in front of the US Capital - East Front.
+BA students in front of the US Capital - East Front before the renovations and addition of the Capital Visitors Center.
+2000.

 Walking Workshop on Capitol Hill